 Grain may have gotten a really bad name from the 2007 pet-food contamination tragedy in which wheat gluten imported from China had been contaminated with industrial chemicals used to falsely boost protein-level readings and caused kidney damage when ingested.
 Thousands of pets got ill and many died.
 Of course it wasn’t the grain itself that was the culprit, but that’s what many people remember.

-Combine that incident with the human gluten-free food fad, and it’s only natural that health-conscious pet owners would consider the same for their dogs.
+Combine that incident with the human gluten-free food trend, and it’s only natural that health-conscious pet owners would consider the same for their dogs.
 It’s not that wheat gluten is evil.
-It’s that about 10 percent of people have gluten intolerance.
-The rest of us are just fine with it.
+Some people have the auto-immune disorder Celiac Disease, some have non-celiac gluten sensitivity, and some may have a wheat allergy.
+The rest of us are just fine with it and can eat it or be exposed to it with no adverse effects.
 We don’t know what percentage of dogs may have a similar condition, but chances are it’s not all of them.

 Do Grains Cause Allergies?